-He then showed a photo of their old work space (pre-redesign), that looked remarkably like many association offices I’ve seen: a sea of grey cubicles enveloped by fluorescent lighting.
+He then showed a photo of their old work space pre-redesign, which looked remarkably like many association offices I’ve seen: a sea of grey cubicles enveloped by fluorescent lighting.
 As he pointed to the photo, the CEO was really clear about his message: You can’t claim that you’re all about fun, and then make your people work in an environment like that.

-But not for the CEO I mentioned above.
-He hired an architect to build out his office space who specifically had NO experience working with associations.
+He hired an architect to build out his office space who specifically had no experience working with associations.
 He wanted to design the space around the culture he wanted to create.
-The result is a lot of natural light, ZERO individual offices (the CEO himself is at a pod with everyone else), and a variety of diverse spaces to work in, including noisy spaces, quiet spaces, wi-fi on the roof deck, and a pretty cool “innovation ranch” designed to spur creativity.
-Yes, it looks like people have fun here, but it wasn’t because they added the stereotypical foosball table and keggerator.
+The result is a lot of natural light, zero individual offices (the CEO himself is at a pod with everyone else) and a variety of diverse spaces to work in, including noisy spaces, quiet spaces, wi-fi on the roof deck and a pretty cool “innovation ranch” designed to spur creativity.
+Yes, it looks like people have fun here, but it wasn’t because they added the stereotypical foosball table and kegerator.
 They didn’t try to force the fun.
 They created a space where the natural fun of their culture could express itself.

 You don’t have to have an office space like theirs.
 I’ll even support you in having a sea of grey cubicles — if you can show me, clearly, how that drives the specific behaviors that make you successful.
 That is the point of culture — to drive success — and it requires your attention not only at the level of process and branding, but right down to how you design your physical space.